jahokas/Peer-reviews/README.md

 **The Open Data Census**

 The Open Data Census of the municipalities of France assesses the openness of data in the main French cities.
-This collaborative project is coordinated by the Open Knowledge Foundation France.

 link: http://fr-city.census.okfn.org/place/lyon